nthanhthao01/Amazon-Project/README.md

 ### Supply Chain:

 * Total package volume declined month-over-month, which correlates with the drop in total orders observed in the Sales dashboard.
-Most packages were still shipped out successfully, showing that outbound operations remained steady.
+Most packages were still shipped * Total package volume declined month-over-month, which correlates with the drop in total orders observed in the Sales dashboard.
+Most packages were still shipped out successfully, indicating stable outbound operations.
+However, it is important to note that an order may consist of multiple packages, and the failure of a single package can result in the entire order being marked as unsuccessful.
+This may partly explain why, despite consistent shipping activity, nearly 39,000 orders from April and May remained incomplete by the end of June — highlighting ongoing challenges in fulfillment and logistics efficiency.

 * Expedited shipping accounted for 2–3 times more volume than Standard across all states, particularly in high-demand regions like Maharashtra, Karnataka, and Andhra Pradesh.
 Notably, Expedited orders are fulfilled by Amazon, while Standard orders are typically merchant-fulfilled, highlighting a split in fulfillment responsibility.